 Lead executing agency: Planning Commission (PC)

-In recent years Bangladesh has achieved substantial economic growth, with an average growth rate of six per cent per annum.
-Should climate change forecasts prove correct, however, that positive development could be reversed in the medium term.
-If global warming continues, it is predicted that the sea level in the Bay of Bengal will rise by 30 to 45 cm by 2050.
-This would result in the loss of more than one tenth of the land surface and prompt internal migration of up to 30 million people.
+In recent years Bangladesh has achieved substantial economic growth, with an average growth rate of 6.5 per cent per annum.
+However, should climate change forecasts prove correct, this positive development could be reversed in the medium term.
+If global warming continues, the sea level in the Bay of Bengal is predicted to rise between 30 to 45 centimetres by 2050.
+This would result in the loss of more than one tenth of the land surface, and prompt (mainly internal migration) of up to10 - 30 million people.

-To address these challenges a holistic strategy is needed at the national and local levels, one that encourages the effective allocation of limited investment capital to sectors and regions that exhibit a particularly strong need to adapt.
-The small number of local climate adaptation measures that currently exist should become more systematic.
-Moreover, their impact and their sustainability could be improved if the local authorities were to become more closely involved.
-In the present situation, no investments in public infrastructure are systematically planned for climate resilience.
+Holistic strategies are required at national and local levels to address these challenges and to encourage the effective allocation of limited investment capital to sectors and regions most at risk.
+The limited number of existing local climate adaptation measures need to become more systematic.
+Moreover, their impact and sustainability could be improved if local authorities were more closely involved.
+Currently investments in public infrastructure often do not systematically take climate resilience into account.

 The Planning Commission has integrated climate resilience issues into national and local development planning by using improved instruments, methods and knowledge products.
 This has strengthened the climate-resilient planning of investment projects in Bangladesh.

-The project supports the Planning Commission of Bangladesh in its efforts to ensure investment projects are planned in a climate-resilient way, and that spatial and development planning at national and local levels are strongly interlinked.
+The project supports the Planning Commission of Bangladesh in its efforts to increase the number of investment projects that are planned in a climate-resilient manner and that spatial and development planning at national and local levels are stronger interlinked.
 The overarching aim is to increase the capacity of particularly vulnerable population groups, infrastructure and economic sectors to adapt to the risks of climate change.
-To achieve this, the project provides support in four main areas.
+To achieve this, the project provides support in four main areas:

-- Assistance for selected local government institutes in adapting to climate change when planning and expanding infrastructure.
+- Assistance for selected local government institutions in adapting to climate change when planning and expanding infrastructure.

-- Improving the horizontal and vertical coordination of spatial and development planning in Bangladesh, in response to climate change, while at the same time assisting the General Economics Division of the Planning Commission, as well as the local government institutes to integrate a suitable approach into their various planning instruments and documents.
+- Improving the horizontal and vertical coordination of spatial and development planning in Bangladesh in response to climate change, while at the same time assisting the General Eco-nomics Division of the Planning Commission and local government institutions to integrate a suitable approach into their planning instruments and documents.

-- Improving knowledge exchanges and dialogue regarding the central issues of climate change, and providing human capacity development measures for the Planning Commission.
+- Improving capacities and knowledge exchanges regarding the issues of climate change, and providing human capacity development measures for the Planning Commission.

-ARGE AMBERO Consulting Gesellschaft mbH / GOPA Consultants supports the implementation of the project, especially in the fourth main area.
+ARGE AMBERO Consulting Gesellschaft mbH / GOPA Consultants support the implementation of the project, especially in the fourth area.